ooples/pine_script_docs/source/concepts/Repainting.rst

 as is explained in this manual's page on Pine's :ref:`execution model <PageExecutionModel>`.
 If the first bar changes, then the script will often not calculate the same way it did when the dataset began at a different point in time.

-The following factors have an impact on the quantity of bars you can see on your charts:
+The following factors have an impact on the quantity of bars you see on your charts, and their *starting point*:

 - The type of account you hold
 - The historical data available from the data supplier